Skip to content

 Answer: Eddie Gaedel, who stood 3’7” (109 cm).

-Why it stumps people: Gaedel batted once for the St. Louis Browns in 1951 as a publicity stunt by owner Bill Veeck.
-He walked on four pitches because his strike zone was nearly impossible to find.
-And he was immediately banned from further play.
+Gaedel batted exactly once, for the St. Louis Browns in 1951, a publicity stunt cooked up by owner Bill Veeck.
+He walked on four pitches because pitchers couldn’t find his strike zone.
+And the league banned the move on the spot.

 30. How many stitches are on a regulation baseball?
 (Medium)